ChemTalk

 Key Terms

-• Peptide Bond – A peptide bond is the result of a condensation reaction between two amino acids: the carboxyl group of one amino acid reacts with the amino group of an adjacent amino acid, releasing a molecule of water.
-Short chains of amino acids linked by peptide bonds are referred to as peptides.
+• Peptide bond: a bond resulting from a condensation reaction between two amino acids.
+The carboxyl group of one amino acid reacts with the amino group of an adjacent amino acid, releasing a molecule of water.

-• Polypeptide – A polypeptide is a polymer with a defined sequence of amino acids linked together through covalent peptide bonds.
+• Polypeptide: a polymer with a defined sequence of amino acids linked together through covalent peptide bonds

-• Monomer – small subunit of a chain
+• Monomer: a single subunit of a chain

-• Confirmation – three dimensional shape of a molecule
+• Conformation: the three-dimensional shape of a molecule

-Amino acids are the building blocks of a larger (well known) macromolecule, proteins.
-They consist of a carbon bonded to a hydrogen atom, carboxyl group, amino group, and a variable group.
+Amino acids are the building blocks of a larger macromolecule, proteins.
+They consist of a carbon atom bonded to a hydrogen atom, carboxyl group, amino group, and a variable group.

 Amino Acid Structure

-The COOH on the right hand side of the photo above is the carboxyl group.
-The carboxyl group is usually very important in enzymatic protein transport.
-On the left hand side of the photo above, the H2N, is what is known as the amino group.
-The large letter R in the center of the model above signifies the variable group in an amino acid.
-This group is what makes each amino acid different from one another, it also determines its properties.
-There are only 20 different R variations, meaning there are only 20 amino acids.
+The COOH on the right side of the image above is the carboxyl group.
+The carboxyl group is usually important in enzymatic protein transport.
+On the left side of the image, the H2N is what is known as the amino group.
+The large letter R in the center of the image represents the amino acid’s variable group.
+This group is what makes each amino acid unique from one another It also determines the amino acid’s properties.
+There exist only 20 different R variations, so there are only 20 types of amino acids.

 Twenty Standard Amino Acids

-Here are the 20 different amino acid strands.
-The variable groups are at the bottom of each amino acid.
+The 20 different amino acids.
+Note the variable groups, depicted in gray at the bottom of each amino acid.

 Polymers and Monomers